-- □ On or before the 10th, review bank statement, confirm all checks and deposits are entered in greekbill, and submit the monthly financial report on greekbill.
-Send copy of bank statement to the chapter's collegiate finance consultant at Executive Offices (EO). - □ On the 11th, ensure APNs are submitted in greekbill for any member who has not paid any bill submitted on greekbill that was due on the 1st of the month.
-(Note: New members may not be given APNs; they must be given an SOR.) - □ At the first Honor Board meeting after the 11th, meet with HB to review Past Due Receivables, APN/SOR list, members who have received 45-day collection letters and members whose debt is more than 60 days overdue. - □ On the 15th, send 45-day collection letter to any member whose debt is overdue from the previous month. - □ On the 31st, file an SOR for any member who has not paid any bill submitted on greekbill that was due on the first of the month. - □ Submit Bad Debt Write-Offs for any alum/non-member with debt of less than \$750 or start collections process for secured amounts over \$750.
+On or before the 10 th , review bank statement, confirm all checks and deposits are entered in greekbill, and submit the monthly financial report on greekbill.
+Send copy of bank statement to the chapter's collegiate finance consultant at Executive Offices (EO).
+On the 11 th , ensure APNs are submitted in greekbill for any member who has not paid any bill submitted on greekbill that was due on the 1 st of the month.
+(Note: New members may not be given APNs; they must be given an SOR.)
+At the first Honor Board meeting after the 11th, meet with HB to review Past Due Receivables, APN/SOR list, members who have received 45-day collection letters and members whose debt is more than 60 days overdue.
+On the 15 th , send 45-day collection letter to any member whose debt is overdue from the previous month.
+On the 31st, file an SOR for any member who has not paid any bill submitted on greekbill that was due on the first of the month.
+Submit Bad Debt Write-Offs for any alum/non-member with debt of less than \$750 or start collections process for secured amounts over \$750.
 Alumnae will be placed on the list for Council to review for expulsion.
-Check with your CFA, RFS/DCB and CFC to confirm before moving forward. - □ Review greekbill reports: - □ Past Due Receivables (members and alum/non-members) - □ Member Summary (alum/non-members) - □ Unsecured Receivables - □ 360G-Reimbursables and 332-Anchor Games accounts - □ Ensure 360G-Reimbursables is \$0 or positive, meaning funds have been collected from members prior to items being purchased.
-This may require following up with members individually. - □ Review the Profit/Loss vs. Budget Report on greekbill and share with chapter management team (CMT). - □ Attend all House Corporation board meetings held along with the chapter president and director of house management. - \Box Work with director of house management to ensure the house is full at all times.
+Check with your CFA, RFS/DCB and CFC to confirm before moving forward.
+Review greekbill reports: ☐ Past Due Receivables (members and alum/non-members) ☐ Member Summary (alum/non-members) ☐ Unsecured Receivables ☐ 360G-Reimbursables and 332-Anchor Games accounts Ensure 360G-Reimbursables is \$0 or positive, meaning funds have been collected from members prior to items being purchased.
+This may require following up with members individually.
+Review the Profit/Loss vs. Budget Report on greekbill and share with chapter management team (CMT).
+Attend all House Corporation board meetings held along with the chapter president and director of house management.
+Work with director of house management to ensure the house is full at all times.
+0 ctober Tl· nis month: New Members?
+Attend new member introduction meeting.
+Gather and enter new member information and charges on greekbill within one week.
+New Members?
+Monitor greekbill to assure all new members have signed their Dues and Fees contracts within 10 days.